Spartanify/deonet/README.md

-# OpenFront.io
+# deonet.org

-OpenFront is an online rts.
+OblivionRTS is an online rts.

 This is a fork/rewrite of WarFront.io.
 Credit to https://github.com/WarFrontIO.